Woestijnbok/Tron-Battle-Tanks-Remake/README.md

 # Final Thoughts

 This project was a very rewarding and challenging opportunity to further improve my game developing journey.
+One of the most important takeaways was learning to use the C++ Standard Library more effectively, especially with the new C++20 features.
+But the most important one was learning and choosing the correct gameplay patterns for my engine.
 I hope you enjoy playing it as much as I enjoyed creating it!